strophy/dash-masternode-deploy/README.md

  Ansible repository may also be required depending on OS

-  - `sudo apt install ansible
+  - `sudo apt install ansible'

 ## Download